Amrit-koul/Amrit-koul/README.md

 ## About Me

 I am a B.Tech student specializing in Artificial Intelligence and Data Science at Dwarkadas J. Sanghvi College of Engineering.
-I'm eager to learn and leverage AI, data science, and web development to tackle real-world problems.
+I'm eager to learn and leverage AI, Machine Learning, and web development to tackle real-world problems.

 ----
 ## 🔧 Technologies & Tools